micmejia/bible-dump/NKJV/Numbers/Num 23.md

 So he returned to him, and there he was, standing by his burnt offering, he and all the princes of Moab.

 ###### 7
-And he took up his [^a]oracle and said: "Balak the king of Moab has brought me from Aram, From the mountains of the east.
+And he took up his oracle and said: "Balak the king of Moab has brought me from Aram, From the mountains of the east.
 'Come, curse Jacob for me, And come, denounce Israel!'

 ###### 8
 "How shall I curse whom God has not cursed?
 And how shall I denounce _whom_ the Lord has not denounced?